Coronavirus (COVID-19) Critical Information

 Throughout the COVID pandemic, Harvard Radcliffe Institute’s priority has been the health and safety of community members, their families, and the public.
 This remains our top concern, and it guides our planning as we reopen our campus.
 Harvard Radcliffe Institute (HRI) has been monitoring the coronavirus pandemic since we closed our campus to the public in March 2020 and shifted to primarily virtual operations.
 Our work continued unabated but was reimagined to safeguard the health and well-being of our community.
 We continue to follow guidance from Harvard University and Harvard University Health Services, and we are monitoring information from local health officials, the Centers for Disease Control and Prevention (CDC), and the World Health Organization (WHO).
 Accordingly, we are promoting a three-pronged approach to the health of this community: required vaccination, regular testing, and indoor masking.

 We are excited to have welcomed the class of 2021–2022 Radcliffe fellows to campus for a year of research and collaboration.
 That said, many Harvard Radcliffe Institute activities will continue to be virtual through the end of the 2021 calendar year.
 This includes public events and private programming.
-We are planning to open our galleries in September or October, but please check back for additional details.
+We are planning to open our galleries in October; please see below additional details.

 The Institute’s faculty and staff are determined to do all we can to meet the needs of students, researchers, fellows, and others in our community.